Sigismund's Column: 17th century

 Erected between 1643 and 1644, the column was constructed on the orders of Sigismund's son and successor, King Władysław IV Vasa.
 It was designed by the Italian-born architect Constantino Tencalla and the sculptor Clemente Molli and was cast by Daniel Tym.

 Sigismund's Column was modelled on the Italian column-shaped monuments in front of Basilica di Santa Maria Maggiore, erected in 1614 to designs of Carlo Maderno, and on the Column of Phocas in Rome (Władysław Vasa had seen both of them during his visit to Rome in 1625).
+The king was portrayed in an archaized armour and a richly decorated coronation robe.
+He wears a crown holding in his right hand a sabre and supports with his left hand a Latin cross, which stands on the column's socle.
+His right leg is placed on a helmet embellished with ostrich feathers while the Order of the Golden Fleece is depicted on the monarch's chest.

+The monument was supposed to symbolize royal virtues and to represent both the secular and sacral nature of royal power.
+The erection of the column primarily served political purposes as it glorified the House of Vasa and further strengthened the king's power and influence.
+That is why it was located at the square right in front of the Kraków Gate, the most important communication route of the capital at the time.

+The column was ceremonially unveiled on 24 November 1644.
+It provoked a conflict between King Władysław IV and papal nuncio Mario Filonardi, who protested against the fact that the figure of a secular person was depicted on the monument.
+Traditionally, only the figures of Christ, the Virgin Mary, and saints could be revered in this way.

 In 1681, the monument was surrounded with a wooden fence, which was later replaced with a permanent iron fence.

 18th and 19th centuries

 The marble column itself was renovated several times in the next few centuries, most notably in 1743, 1810, 1821 and 1828.
 In 1854, the monument was surrounded with a fountain featuring marble tritons sculpted by the German, August Kiss.

-In 1863, the column was renovated somewhat again, but still needed work, and between 1885 and 1887, it was replaced with a new column of granite.
+In 1863, the column was renovated again under the supervision of architect Józef Orłowski.
+The monument still needed work, and between 1885 and 1887, it was replaced with a new column of granite.
 Between 1927 and 1930, the monument was again renovated and was restored to its original appearance when the fountain and the fence around it were removed.